-The Carrier University team includes many impressive industry professionals who have a combination of skills and experiences that enable us to design, develop and deliver effective training at a number of levels, for a range of professions within the HVAC industry.
+Learn from our experts - the Carrier University team includes many impressive industry professionals who have a combination of skills and experiences that enable us to design, develop and deliver effective training at a number of levels, for a range of professions within the HVAC industry.
 Instructors and their respective work experience, skills and areas of expertise are noted below.

 Bill has over 40 years HVAC experience.
 Bill has been trained as union mechanic with extensive experience for servicing residential and commercial products.
 His experience includes service of rooftop, split systems and chillers, including centrifugal chillers.
 Bill also worked as a service manager and owned his own HVAC service company for over 10 years.
 Bill has provided training to apprentice HVAC technicians.
 He currently is the lab supervisor and creates and administers lab training exercises in support of the fundamental, pro-mechanical and pro-electrical and rooftop and chiller training.
 Bill also assists in centrifugal chiller teardown classes.

-Course Topics: Equipment
+Course Topics: Service & Equipment

-Mike has been in the HVAC industry for almost 30 years.
+Mike has been in the HVAC industry for almost 35 years.
 He began his career as an electrician, then switched to HVAC and worked for a small company servicing light commercial equipment.
 He joined the Union a year later and began working on Carrier centrifugal chillers.
 After 14 years in field service he joined the Carrier University team in 2000.
 Mike is currently a senior training instructor for Carrier University teaching chiller fundamentals, centrifugal disassembly and reassembly along with classes on screw and scroll chillers.

 Bob has thirty seven years of HVAC experience.
 He started his career as a Consulting Engineer of HVAC design for 4 years in Syracuse, NY.
 He was an application engineer for Carrier Corporation’s packaged units, centrifugal and absorption chillers.
 His experience includes account management at Carrier Independent and Direct sales organizations involving all aspects of training and servicing consulting engineers and contractors in HVAC systems.
 Currently, he is in the Software Systems group focusing on training consulting engineers on heating and cooling loads and energy analysis using Hourly Analysis Program (HAP).
 Bob is responsible for the eastern half of North America.

-Course Topics: Design
+Course Topics: HVAC Design